It’s time. You’ve finally decided to build the house of your dreams! You’re excited, eager, to start shopping.

 What matters is designing for lived-in logic, not just what looks good on paper or sounds reassuring for resale.

 Some of the most important rooms rarely photograph well.
+That’s why inspiration and pretty pinterest photos can cause confusion.

 Offices, homework zones, and quiet corners don’t need to be large or fancy.
 They need to be intentional.
+They need to be functional.

 From experience, these are the spaces families appreciate more over time, not less.
 They reduce the background noise of daily life in ways that are hard to explain—but easy to feel.